uwcartlab/webmapping/Chapter11/readme.md

     };

 In Example 2.8, we retrieve the coordinates of the `mousemove` event and manipulate them to set the bottom-left corner of the label above and to the right of the mouse (lines 4-5).
-We then pass those coordinate values to the `left` and `top` styles of the label—which we use instead of `margin-left` and `margin-top` because the label's position is set to `absolute` instead of `relative` (lines 7-9).
+We then pass those coordinate values to the `left` and `top` styles of the label, which we use instead of `margin-left` and `margin-top` because the label's position is set to `absolute` instead of `relative` (lines 7-9).
 We now need to call this function as an event handler for a `mousemove` event on both the map and chart (Example 2.9).

 ###### Example 2.9.
 Adding `mousemove` event listeners in _main.js_